vercidium-patreon/godot_openal/README.md

+> [!WARNING]
+> This repository is deprecated.
+See the new repository at [vercidium-audio/godot-openal](https://github.com/vercidium-audio/godot-openal)

 # OpenAL Plugin for Godot

 This plugin provides custom nodes for using OpenAL Soft directly in Godot, bypassing Godot's built-in audio system.